FLOTILLAS COALITION AGAINST THE SIEGE

 Named after the Freedom Flotilla vessel Madleen — itself inspired by Madleen Kulab, Gaza’s first female fisherwoman — the Thousand Madleens to Gaza initiative transforms a single story of courage into a global symbol of resistance.

-Launched after the seizure of the Madleen in June 2025, this project involves dozens of real and symbolic boats representing the determination to end the blockade.
+Launched after the seizure of the Madleen in June 2025, this project involves dozens of boats representing the determination to end the blockade.

 F.lotta: The new wave of activist energy

-In 2025, F.lotta launched a digital media network linking Mediterranean ports through live broadcasts and ship tracking.
+In 2025, the group launched a digital media network connecting Mediterranean ports through live broadcasts and ship-tracking, countering media blackouts and amplifying first-hand reports from activists.